artsandmetaphysics/goodlifeodyssey/meditations/dialogue-on-emptiness.md

 > When the new quantum mechanics was discovered, the classical people---which included everybody except Heisenberg, Schrödinger, and Born---said: "Look, your theory is not any good because you cannot answer certain questions like: what is the exact position of a particle?, which hole does it go through?, and some others."
 Heisenberg's answer was: "I do not need to answer such questions because you cannot ask such a question experimentally."
 It is that we do not have to.
 Consider two theories (a) and (b); (a) contains an idea that cannot be checked directly but which is used in the analysis, and the other, (b), does not contain the idea.
 If they disagree in their predictions, one could not claim that (b) is false because it cannot explain this idea that is in (a), because that idea is one of the things that cannot be checked directly.
 > It is always good to know which ideas cannot be checked directly, but it is not necessary to remove them all.
 It is not true that we can pursue science completely by using only those concepts which are directly subject to experiment.

+Dijon:: This passage is very relevant.
+I had said something fundamentally exists if "it influences reality and it can't be broken into smaller pieces."
+But what does it mean to say something "influences reality" or that something "can't be broken into smaller pieces"?
+We can improve this definition using the ideas in this passage.
+How about something fundamentally exists if it is an irreducible concept in a theory that explains all our empirical observations?

-The passage prompts one to wonder: can constructs that aren't directly measured, but are irreducible components in an accurate theory, be said to fundamentally exist?
+Eurus:: Your second definition is better, but it still feels odd to me.
+There are several mathematical formulations of quantum mechanics.
+Can constructs that aren't directly measured and which can be removed in another formulation said to fundamentally exist?
 They seem more like mathematical machinery to me.

 Dijon:: Such constructs do _feel_ like mathematical machinery.
 However, if the materialists are correct, how could it be any other way?
 If the fundamental building blocks of reality, say atoms, are small and simple and eyes are large and complex, then eyes would necessarily not be able to see the atoms.
 Atoms could only be known indirectly.
-Furthermore, if the universe is ordered, the atoms would follow mathematical laws and thus would be indirectly known mathematical constructs.
+Furthermore, if the universe is ordered, the atoms would follow mathematical laws and thus would be indirectly-known mathematical machinery.

-One can imagine a dualistic universe where sight is a fundamental property of mind.
-Furthermore, since sight wouldn't be constructed from atoms, the minds may see material atoms directly.
-It would be as if our vision was pixelated and the laws of physics appeared to operate on pixels.
-Even in such a universe, where the beings could see atoms directly, they could wonder if the pixels had underlying objects.
+I can imagine a dualistic universe where sight is a fundamental property of mind.
+Since sight isn't be constructed from atoms, the minds could possibly see material atoms directly.
+It would be as if our vision was pixelated, and the laws of physics appeared to operate on pixels.
+Minds could wonder if the pixels had underlying objects.

+In all cases, there may be some underlying object or mechanism below the fundamentally existing things---or there may not.
+How could we know?

+The physicist studying the laws of nature is like the programmer reverse-engineering a software libraries' interface without access to the implementation.
+If the implementation acts in a consistent way, then with enough effort, we may be able to perfectly understand and describe the interface.
+We could predict how it would work in future situations.
+However, we would have no way of knowing anything about the software library besides its observable behavior.
+We could hypothesize about how it is implemented---what the particles are in-and-of-themselves---but we would have no way of validating the hypotheses.

+Therefore, I agree empirical science can't say anything about underlying objects, divorced from empirical science.
+However, if to have svabhāva means something different than to fundamentally exist, then by definition, it is a property of the unknowable underlying objects.

+This doesn't mean svabhāva is a meaningless term.
+If we spoke about the sensation of blue to a citizen of a blueless universe, they wouldn't know what we mean---but that doesn't mean blue isn't a valid concept.
+But it does mean we would require divine revelation to know whether anything has svabhāva.
+In our software analogy, divine revelation is like the library's author telling us unobservable implementation details.

-Eurus:: You make a good point, but even so, I don't think wave functions have svabhāva.
+Eurus:: You make some interesting points.
+You've defined to _fundamentally exist_ to ensure it empirical science can verify it.
+I agree, according to this definition, wave functions fundamentally exist.
+I don't think wave functions have svabhāva.

-Before I continue, I should point out that I'm not well-acquainted with Madhyamaka thought, so my comments may be mistaken in some places.

-Okay, so how is svabhāva different than your term _fundamentally exist_?
+How is svabhāva different than your term _fundamentally exist_?
 Ordinary beings perceive phenomena as ultimately real entities, existing by themselves, having svabhāva.
 Awakened beings perceive them as they truly are: illusory, dreamlike, and conceptually constructed.
 The projection of svabhāva onto phenomena is a manifestation of avidyā, which awakened beings no longer possess.
-This is the sense in which svabhāva is most relevant for salvation, because liberation is only achieved by uprooting avidyā, not just by _knowing about_ avidyā.
+This is the sense in which svabhāva is most relevant for salvation because liberation is only achieved by uprooting avidyā, not just by _knowing about_ avidyā.
 A common analogy is that Buddhist teachings are like a finger pointing at the moon.
 Metaphorical language---such as calling phenomena "illusory"---therefore serves a pragmatic purpose.
-However, it can still be useful to make more precise intellectual arguments, because this can cause one to relinquish false views about reality, paving the way for new understanding to arise.
+However, it can still be useful to make more precise intellectual arguments because this can cause one to relinquish false views about reality, paving the way for new understanding to arise.

 What can then be said about svabhāva from a more precise, metaphysical perspective?
 Nāgārjuna says at the beginning of chapter 15 of the _Mūlamadhyamakakārikā_: